 Summary of Position:

-Instructors are assigned to specific program areas as described below and will perform job duties as related to their specific program areas only.
+Instructors are assigned to specific program areas as described below, and will perform job duties as related to their specific program areas only.

 Allied Health Program Instructors teach courses in a specific program area, following the guidelines and materials outlined by certifying agencies and according to all applicable laws and regulations.
 The Certified Nursing Assistant Program is designed and taught according to the guidelines set forth by the California Department of Public Health for Nursing Assistant Training Programs.
-The Medical Assistant Program is designed and taught according to guidelines set forth by the National Center for Competency Testing for Nationally Certified Medical Assistant programs.

 - Prior experience with clinical instruction preferred